danielztolnai/vbios-secure-boot/README.md

 You can install these with your package manager in most distributions.
 For example in Debian/Ubuntu/etc.: `apt-get install osslsigncode gnu-efi efitools efivar`

+You will also need the EfiCompressor Python library which you can install for example with pip: `pip3 install -r ./uefi_decompress/requirements.txt`

 ## 1. Dump the VBIOS ROM from your card
 Find your card within the pci subsystem, and use the following commands:
 ```